twistedfall/opencv-rust/README.md

 Experimental Rust bindings for OpenCV 3 and 4.

-The API is usable but unstable and not very battle-tested; use at your own risk.
+The API is usable, but unstable and not very battle-tested; use at your own risk.

 ## Quickstart